 We have assembled a diverse and talented Science Team to deliver our Murihiku ki Te Tonga (MKTT) Research & Monitoring Programme.
-Our Science Team is supported by the MKTT Programme Director Riki Nicholas, Special Oceans Envoy Stuart Prior, and Strategy Advisor Mike Shatford (see Main Team page).
-We work together with the Ngāi Tahu Research Centre at the University of Canterbury as well as a range of international partners.
+Our Science Team is supported by the MKTT Programme Director Riki Nicholas, Special Oceans Envoy Stuart Prior, and Strategy Advisor Mike Shatford (see Main Team page), as well as our International Advisory Board.
+We work together with the Ngāi Tahu Research Centre at the University of Canterbury and a range of national and international partners across sectors.

 Prof Michael Stevens - MKTT Science Director